ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

   regarding implementation errors than the secp256r1 curve mandated in
   {{RFC7252}}.

-RS MUST check if the access token is still valid, if RS is the intended destination (i.e., the audience) of the token, and if the token was issued by an authorized AS.
+The resource server MUST check if the access token is still valid, if the resource server is the intended destination (i.e., the audience) of the token, and if the token was issued by an authorized authorization server.
 The access token is constructed by the authorization server such that the resource server can associate the access token with the Client's public key.
-The `cnf` claim MUST contain either C's RPK or, if the key is already known by the resource server (e.g., from previous communication), a reference to this key.
+The `cnf` claim MUST contain either the client's RPK or, if the key is already known by the resource server (e.g., from previous communication), a reference to this key.
 If the authorization server has no certain knowledge that the Client's key is already known to the resource server, the Client's public key MUST be included in the access token's `cnf` parameter.
 If CBOR web tokens {{RFC8392}} are used as recommended in
 {{I-D.ietf-ace-oauth-authz}}, keys MUST be encoded as specified in
 {{I-D.ietf-ace-cwt-proof-of-possession}}.
 The resource server MUST use its own raw public key in the DTLS handshake with the client.
 If the resource server has several raw public keys, it must already know which key it is supposed to use with this client.
 How this is achieved is not part of this profile.

 The resource server MUST use the keying material that the authorizations server has specified in the `cnf` parameter in